 - Autoimmune problems

 As you can see the causes for hematuria are wide and varied, ranging from mild to severe.
-Your veterinarian will be able to narrow down the most likely causes and recommend diagnostic tests to help identify why your pup has blood in their urine.
+Your veterinarian will be able to narrow down the most likely causes and recommend diagnostic tests or blood tests to help identify why your pup has blood in their urine.

 Preparing for Your Visit to the Vet